nio-blocks/linkedin/README.md

 Output
 ---------
 Creates a new signal for each LinkedIn Group Discussion Post.
-Every field on the Post will become a signal attribute.
+Every field in the Post will become a signal attribute.
 The following is a list of commonly include attributes, but note that not all will be included on every signal:

--   id
+-   `id`
--   creator['firstName']
+-   creator[`firstName`]
--   creator['lastName']
+-   creator[`lastName`]
--   title
+-   `title`
--   summary
+-   `summary`
--   siteGroupPostUrl
+-   `siteGroupPostUrl`